Raven0uss/weather-companion/README.md

 # Weather Companion

-Weather companion is a small app with React, Typescript and RxJS allowing you to check the weather in all cities in the world.
+Weather companion is a small app with React and Typescript allowing you to check the weather in all cities in the world.

 ## How to run it ?